Tumult97/Obsidian-Files/Reviews/John.md

 On upskilling im not too sure what extra you do to try upskill and better yourself.
 I know you hone your craft everyday but its always a good idea t keep up with modern techniques and skills.
 Even researching and reading up on new stuff could help.
 Even learning new tech thats coming now for us devs can give you a perspective on what we do and how we could implement new features coming out.

-I would like to see you ask for feedback on your tickets a little more xplicitly.
+I would like to see you ask for feedback on your tickets a little more explicitly.
+I do think you take criticism very well and you do try better yourself when you realized that you missed a completion criteria.